wirelessshower/wirelessshower/README.md

 ### - I'm 19 years ASP.NET developer from Armenia.

 Aspiring .NET developer with a passion for coding and a solid foundation in programming principles.
 Currently pursuing a degree in Computer Science.
 Eager to gain practical experience and contribute to real-world projects.
-Quick learner, team player, and committed to continuous growth.
+Quick learner,  and committed to continuous growth.

 <img hight="400" width="500" alt="GIF" align="right" src="https://github.com/wirelessshower/Wirless-Shower/blob/main/Assets/giphy.gif">